Mainstay Hail - Parametric Insurance For Dealerships

 What's the benefits of a Parametric Hail policy for dealerships compared to a traditional policy?

 A parametric insurance policy is based off an event occurring.
 In this case if a dealership is hit with hail that is of a particular size, a claim payment is made to the dealership.
-A specialised hail analysis device (Hailios) at the dealership will record the size of hailstones during a hail event and depending on the size of the hailstones, Mainstay will make a cash payment to the dealership.
+A specialised hail analysis device (Hailios) at the dealership will record the size of hailstones during a hail event and depending on the size of the hailstones, the insurer will make a cash payment to the dealership.
 There is no assessments required and there is no excess payable, it’s a very simple exercise.

 Whereas, current traditional hail policies are generally based on the sum insured of all vehicles in the open or limited in the total sum insured available to the dealership.
 This has the effect of increasing the premium of the policy or not providing sufficient cover.